-The objective of protection in Natura 2000 areas will be determined based on the importance of each area in preservation or restoration of the favourable conservation status of the species of birds specified or not specified in Annex I to Direct 2009/147/EC of the European Parliament and of the Council or of the natural or seminatural types habitats specified in Annex I or of the species specified in Annex II to Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora, and based on the need to achieve integrity of the Natura 2000 network and taking account of the danger of degradation and destruction of the areas
+The objective of protection in a Natura 2000 area is determined based on the importance of the area in the preservation or restoration of the favourable conservation status of the species of birds specified or migratory birds not specified in Annex I to Directive 2009/147/EC of the European Parliament and of the Council or of the natural or semi-natural types of habitats specified in Annex I or of the species specified in Annex II to Council Directive 92/43/EEC, and based on the need to achieve integrity of the Natura 2000 network and taking account of the danger of degradation and destruction of the area.

-§ 701.
+§ 70.
 Application of compensatory measures

-- (1) If, according to the environmental impact assessment report or the strategic environmental assessment report, the planned activities may presumably significantly affect areas included in the Natura 2000 network and if the activities are still necessary for the public due to vital reasons, including social or economic reasons, and due to lack of alternative solutions, the secondary condition of the licence or the strategic planning document shall, upon issue of a licence for the activities, prescribe application of compensatory measures preceding implementation of the activities. - (2) The compensatory measures the purpose of which is to ensure the general cohesion of the Natura 2000 network will be the following: - 1) restoration of habitats: - 2) creation of new habitats; - 3) increase in the quality of the existent habitats; - 4) other measures which help avoid further decrease in cohesion within the Natura 2000 network. - (3) The compensatory measures shall: - 1) be directed to habitats and species suffering damage and their extent will be in proportion to the caused damage; - 2) be implemented as close as possible to the damaged habitat; - 3) ensure that equivalent functions that were the reason for inclusion among areas included in the Natura 2000 network are fulfilled in the damaged area; - 4) fulfil the implementation and protection management objectives such that cohesion of the Natura 2000 network is preserved or increased by these measures.
+(1) If, according to the environmental impact assessment report or the strategic environmental assessment report, the planned activities are likely to adversely affect a Natura 2000 site and if the proposed activity is still necessary for public overriding reasons due to the lack of alternative solutions, including social or economic reasons, and the secondary condition of the licence or the strategic planning document will, the application of compensatory measures preceding the implementation of the activity must be established as the collateral condition for the permit or the application of compensatory measures preceding the implementation of the activity must be provided for in the strategic planning document.

-Chapter 101
+- (2) The compensatory measures the purpose of which is to ensure the general cohesion of the Natura 2000 network are the following: - 1) restoration of habitats; - 2) creation of new habitats; - 3) increase in the quality of the existent habitats; - 4) other measures which help avoid further decrease in cohesion within the Natura 2000 network.

-SUPERVISION
+(3) The compensatory measures must:

-§ 702.
-Supervision
+1) be aimed at adversely affected habitats and species and their extent must be in proportion to the damage caused;

-- (1) Supervision over the fulfilment of the requirements arising from this Act is exercised by the Environmental Inspectorate and the local authority or an agency of the local authority in accordance with the procedure provided for in the Environmental Supervision Act. - (2) For the purpose of ensuring the implementation of this Act, the person exercising supervision has the right to make precepts.
-In the event of failure to comply with the precept, coercive measures may be taken in accordance with the procedure provided for in the Substitutive Enforcement and Penalty Payment Act.
-The maximum penalty payment is 32 000 euros.
+2) be implemented as close as possible to the adversely affected habitat;

-[RT I, 18.04.2013, 1 entry into force 01.05.2013]
+[RT I. 08.07.2014.
+3 - entry into force 01.08.2014]